 How does this actually work?

-This is pretty painless.
+The process is pretty painless.
 When you arrive at the airport, visit the Delta Baggage Office.
 There, you will show the agent your boarding pass where it should indicate your connecting flight (the arriving flight must be on the same ticket).
 The agent will call a car service and hand you a voucher for the ground transportation.
 The car service will contact you to let you know when they have arrived.
-(In the meantime, if you haven’t done so before heading to the Baggage Office, you should claim any bags you have checked).
+(In the meantime, if you haven’t done so, before heading to the Baggage Office you should claim any bags you have checked).
 The car service will drive you to the airport in which you need to catch your connecting flight.
 You just have to hand the driver the ground transportation voucher.
 That’s it.

-- The voucher covers only the ground transportation fare; tips are not included in the voucher.
-That is still within your discretion.
+- The voucher covers only the ground transportation fare.
+Tips are not included in the voucher; That is still within your discretion.

 - If you have checked bags, Delta will NOT claim them for you.
 You must claim your own checked luggage from baggage claim, bring it to car service, and check your bags in when you arrive at the airport for your connecting flight.